DEPARTMENT OF RESTORATIVE DENTISTRY

 The salary of a Restorative Dental Technologist depends primarily upon the skills and responsibilities associated with the specific position and the geographic location of employment.
 According to the American Dental Association, "Dental Technologists can earn salaries equal to professionals in other health care professions with similar training and experience.
 Experienced technologists can realize significant satisfaction and rewards in commercial laboratories or may choose to be self-employed, opening their own dental laboratories for greater independence."

 The Restorative Dental Technology Program at PCC has a strong history of providing students with the best possible education at a modest and resonable cost.
 Highlights of the Program include:

 |Individualized, hands-on instruction|

-|Modern facilities at PCC and at participating local dental laboratories|
+|Modern inviting facilities at PCC and at participating local dental laboratories|

-|Professional, experienced, people-oriented instructors who are fully certified and credentialed|
+|Professional, experienced, student-oriented professors and instructors who are fully certified and credentialed|

 Progressive curriculum offering a sound fundamental education in Restorative Dental Technology

 LINKS TO ACCREDITATIONS: